Diet and Mental Health: All You Need To Know

 Health

-The relationship between diet and mental health is increasingly being recognised as a critical component of our overall well-being.
-This article will explore the ways in which a balanced diet may contribute to better mood and emotional resilience.
+The relationship between diet and mental health is increasingly being recognised as a critical component of our overall wellbeing.
+This article will explore how a balanced diet may contribute to better mood and emotional resilience.
 We'll also look at how a poor or restrictive diet can worsen or even trigger mental health conditions.
-Dive in and learn more about the multifaceted connection between diet and mental health, covering everything from the roles of specific nutrients like protein to the effects of fad diets, gut health, and much more on our mood and well-being.
+Dive in and learn more about the multifaceted connection between diet and mental health, covering everything from the roles of specific nutrients like protein to the effects of fad diets, gut health, and much more on our mood and wellbeing.

 Nutrients for mental health